Updated: Oct 19

 Close-up of a front-left track of a bobcat also shown in the above photo.

-Some more night time activity from the same bobcat in the 1st video.
+Some more night time activity from 'Pirate'.